JamesGJ5-Learning-To-Code/todo-list/README.md

 --- a) DONE Move it to its correct new position in project.todoList
 --- b) DONE Move it to its correct new position in the DOM -- LATER: allow user to click "cancel" if they don't want to save their changes

-button.toggle-todo
-- Clicking this should:
--- i) Toggle whether each of the TODOs is expanded (unhidden) or not, by toggling class of "hidden" accordingly

 # Notes